- 1.26 — Number in billions of monthly active worldwide Facebook users (as of Oct 2013).

 6 Additional Tips For Protecting Your Children

 If you think your child will not join Facebook until they’re older, consider that an Oct 2013 study by Commonsense Media shows that 38% of children under 2 have used a mobile device (smartphone or tablet).
 By the age of 8, that number jumps to 72%.
-Kids are comfortable with mobile devices, so the chances of them joining a social media site such as Facebook as a mobile user increases.
+Kids are comfortable with mobile devices, so the chances of them joining a social media site such as Facebook as mobile user increases.
 When you then consider that, as mentioned above, 10-13 year-olds make up 22% of the targets of online predators, and that there are millions of underage users, it’s better to guide your children into proper use of Facebook and other social media than to hope they’ll “be good” and not use such services.

 In addition to the general tips above, here are some additional tips for protecting your Facebook-using children.

 - Implement usage schedules and rules for your children.
-E.g., can only post to Facebook between 7pm-9pm, from home, when a parent is home to monitor, if necessary.
+E.g., can only post to Facebook between 7pm-9pm, from home, when a parent is a home to monitor, if necessary.

 - Discuss privacy and security with your kids and make sure that they understand what dangers lurk online.
 With underage Facebook profiles increasing in number, have this discussion as soon as possible.